-LSMPO developed the subsequent Public Involvement Plan after careful review of the previous document originally adopted in 2012.
+LSMPO developed the current Public Participation Plan as an update to the Plan adopted in 2018 and subsequently amended in 2019.
 LSMPO staff incorporated feedback provided from the last plan and also considered different methods for improving the involvement and overall public engagement process.

-Insight was also drawn from reviewing other Public Involvement Plans implemented around the State of Florida.
-While other MPOs around the State do not have exactly the same needs or infrastructure challenges as LSMPO, the tools and strategies utilized are adaptable and applicable to LSMPO's planning and public involvement efforts.
+Insight was also drawn from reviewing other Public Participation Plans implemented around the State of Florida.
+While other MPOs around the State do not have exactly the same needs or infrastructure challenges as LSMPO, the tools and strategies utilized are adaptable and applicable to LSMPO's planning and public participation efforts.